OUR LOCAL FILM SCENE

 ROXANNE (1987) AND MORE HOLLYWOOD FILMS

 Nelson and the surrounding region are backdrops to several notable Hollywood films, including the classic 1987 Steve Martin comedy, Roxanne.
 Based loosely on the tale of Cyrano de Bergerac, Roxanne follows the long-nosed fire chief "C.D.
 Bales" (Steve Martin) in his courtship of astronomer Roxanne (Daryl Hannah).
-The Nelson Firehall is prominently featured in the film, as is Baker Street, Jackson's Hole ("Dixies" in the film), and the entrance to Touchstones Museum which served as the entrance to the local nightclub.
+The Nelson Firehall is prominently featured in the film, as is Baker Street, Jackson's Hole ("Dixies" in the film), and the entrance to The Nelson Museum, Archives & Gallery which served as the entrance to the local nightclub.
 Many locals were involved with the film and most people who lived in Nelson at the time it was filmed have a “Roxanne story” or two about running into Steve Martin or Daryl Hannah on Baker Street.
-You can take yourself on a self-guided Roxanne tour and rent the movie at Reo's, our local video store, to relive the sights.
+You can take yourself on a Roxanne tour using our Touring App - coming soon, or a printed version created by The Nelson Museum.
+You can rent the movie at Reo's, our local video store, to relive the sights.

 The 2016 mystery/thriller film The Tall Man starring Jessica Biel was filmed around Ymir and Nelson, with various familiar sights, including the Nelson Canadian Pacific Railway Station making it into the film.
 Heritage buildings in Ymir and stretches of highway, including the Taghum bridge and a strip of highway outside Kokanee Creek Park are all recognizable.